-HDL Cholesterol level-
+3.3 HDL Cholesterol level

 The dominance of decreased HDL cholesterol in urban and rural area was found to be 2.61 % and 3.23% in both the areas correspondingly.
 And prevalence rate of reduced HDL concentration was 5.84% in total area.